-Skewers are such a simple way to put together a meal on the grill, but you don’t have to stick to chicken and the same old veggies every time.
+Skewers are an incredibly simple way to throw together a meal on the grill, and you don’t have to stick with chicken and the same old veggies every time.
 Shake up your kebab game with some new ingredients that will add bursts of new flavor and texture!

 Lemon is an often overlooked flavor booster.
-Before you reach for complex sauces and spices, give the humble lemon a chance!
-Squeezed lemon juice adds a little tang to each bite, and there is so much you can do with it.
+Before you reach for complex sauces and spices, give this humble fruit a chance!
+A squeeze of lemon juice adds a little tang to each bite, and there are so many ways you can use it.

-That tang is a great compliment to chicken kebobs.
-You can boost the flavor by starting with a lemon and garlic marinade, but you can also just slap the lemon right on there to grill—once you pull it off the grill squeeze the lemon over the rest of the kebab for a burst of flavor.
-You can also add a few lemon wedges to any seafood kebabs, too.
+For example, that tang is a great complement to chicken kebobs.
+You can boost the flavor by starting with a lemon and garlic marinade, or just slap it on right there at the grill.
+When you pull those skewers off the grill, squeeze some lemon juice all over them for an extra burst of flavor.
+A few lemon wedges also taste fantastic on seafood kebabs.

-Speaking of seafood, chicken, steak, shrimp, and veggies are usually top picks for skewer season, but we really recommend giving scallops a chance!
-Next time scallops go on sale, grab some to throw on the grill.
+While chicken, steak, shrimp, and veggies are usually top picks for skewer season, we really recommend you give scallops a chance!
+Next time they’re on sale, grab some to throw on the grill.
 These sweet bivalves offer a subtle taste of the ocean, and each tender, buttery bite adds so much flavor to meals.

-You can even make a fancy seafood combo by combining scallops, shrimp, and lobster tail as they cook in the same amount of time.
-Don’t forget the lemon wedges at each end.
+You can even make a fancy seafood combo by combining scallops, shrimp, and lobster tail, as they all take about the same amount of time to cook.
+Don’t forget to add some lemon wedges at each end.

-Just like lemon, lime wedges make a fantastic addition to skewers, and if you don’t believe us, you’ll have to try for yourself.
+The same as lemons, lime wedges make a fantastic addition to skewers.
+If you don’t believe us, give it a shot.
 Need a nudge to give lime a chance?
 Try out this delicious recipe for honey-lime sriracha skewers, which use this key ingredient.

 Level it up by adding a few small bite-size lime wedges right on the skewer.
 Right before indulging, pull the lime off, and squeeze on a bit of warm and sweet lime juice.